dev-xo/remix-auth-totp/README.md

 ## Usage

-Remix Auth TOTP exports three required methods:
+Remix Auth TOTP exports four required methods:

+- `createTOTP` - Create the TOTP data in the database.
+- `readTOTP` - Read the TOTP data from the database.
-- `storeTOTP` - Stores the generated OTP into database.
+- `updateTOTP` - Update the TOTP data in the database.
-- `sendTOTP` - Sends the OTP to the user via email or any other method.
+- `sendTOTP` - Sends the TOTP code to the user via email or any other method.
-- `handleTOTP` - Handles / Updates the already stored OTP from database.

 Here's a basic overview of the authentication process.

 1. The user signs-up / logs-in via email address.
-2. The Strategy generates a new OTP, stores it and sends it to the user.
+2. The Strategy generates a new TOTP, stores it and sends it to the user.
 3. The user submits the code via form submission / magic-link click.
-4. The Strategy validates the OTP code and authenticates the user.
+4. The Strategy validates the TOTP code and authenticates the user.
    <br />

 > [!NOTE]